 a mean or median age from articles; b with two records since there are tissue and serum data simultaneously in this article.

-M + and M- means methylation positive and methylation negative, respectively.
+M+ and M- means methylation positive and methylation negative, respectively.

-Abbreviations: Ad2Sc, the ratio of the adenocarcinoma to squamous cell carcinoma; Sample type represents the samples analyzed; hom, homogenous control; heter, heterogeneous control.
-MSP, qualitative methylation detection method; qMSP, quantitative detection method.
+Abbreviations: Ad2Sc, the ratio of adenocarcinoma to squamous cell carcinoma; hom, homogeneous control; heter, heterogeneous control.
+MSP, qualitative methylation detection method; qMSP, quantitative detection method; Sample type represents the samples analyzed.

 Meta-analysis, subgroup analysis and meta-regression

-The ORs for APC methylation in cancer tissues compared with that in normal controls were 4.67 (95% CI: 2.66-8.22, z = 5.35, P < 0.0001) in random effect model pooled, and 2.74 (95% CI: 1.99-3.23, z = 8.10, P < 0.0001) in fixed effect model, demonstrating a statistically significant increasing in likelihood of methylation in lung cancer tissues comparing to controls (Figure 1).
+The ORs for APC methylation in cancer tissues compared with that in normal controls were 4.67 (95% CI: 2.66 to 8.22, z = 5.35, P < 0.0001) in random effects model pooled, and 2.74 (95% CI: 1.99 to 3.23, z = 8.10, P < 0.0001) in fixed effects model, demonstrating a statistically significant increasing in likelihood of methylation in lung cancer tissues comparing to controls (Figure 1).

-Figure 1 Combined estimates for the association between APC promoter hypermethylation and NSCLC with forest plot.
+Figure 1.
+Combined estimates for the association between APC promoter hypermethylation and non-small cell lung cancer (NSCLC) with forest plot.
 Author, year, country of the studies and methylated (M) and total number of the sample (T) in case and control, combined odds ratio (OR) with 95% confidence region were labeled in the left column of the figure.
-The DerSimonian-Laird estimator and Mantel-Haenszel method were selected to conduct combination estimation for random effects model and fixed effects model, respectively.
+The DerSimonian-Laird estimator and Mantel-Haenszel method were selected to conduct combination estimation for the random effects model and fixed effects model, respectively.